caelcs/builder4test/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/97f9a4cec6274108af592a20ae31f82b)](https://www.codacy.com/app/adolfoecs/builder4test?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=caelwinner/builder4test&amp;utm_campaign=Badge_Grade)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/uk.co.caeldev/builder4test/badge.svg)](https://maven-badges.herokuapp.com/maven-central/uk.co.caeldev/builder4test)

-Library to build your POJO entities in a very easy and builder intuitive way.
+Library to build your POJO entities using a very intuitive DSL.

 ## Motivation
 Most of the time when I am writing my tests I have the need to write clean and readable tests.
-One way that I found is by having Test Builder but normally it takes time and are difficult to mantain in time.
+One way to achieve is by having Test Builder, but normally it takes time and are difficult to mantain in time.
 So after looking around I came up with this library to help you to create your pojo in a different and easy way.

 ## How to use it